How API Abuse Nearly Bankrupted a Developer Tools Startup

 The Recovery

 OpenAI support was understanding but needed assurance this wouldn't happen again.
-We documented everything:
+The team documented everything:

-• Proof that requests came from unknown IPs, not our users
+• Proof that requests came from unknown IPs, not their users

-• Our new authentication and rate limiting implementation
+• The new authentication and rate limiting implementation

 • Spending alerts configured at multiple thresholds